I’m currently reading a book about a female aviator in Africa in the 1930s.

 I have no interest in aviation.
 I have no interest in Africa.

-I began reading it after I stumbled onto something Ernest Hemingway wrote in a 1942 letter to his friend, Maxwell Perkins.
+I began reading it when I stumbled onto something Ernest Hemingway wrote in a 1942 letter to his friend, Maxwell Perkins.

 “Did you read Beryl Markham’s book, West with the Night?
 I knew her fairly well in Africa and never would have suspected that she could and would put pen to paper except to write in her flyer’s logbook.
 As it is, she has written so well, and marvelously well, that I was completely ashamed of myself as a writer.
 I felt that I was simply a carpenter with words, picking up whatever was furnished on the job and sometimes making an okay pigpen.
 But this girl who is, to my knowledge, very unpleasant,… can write rings around all of us who consider ourselves as writers.
 The only parts of it that I know about personally, on account of having been there at the time and heard the other people’s stories, are absolutely true.
 So, you have to take as truth the early stuff about when she was a child which is absolutely superb.
 She omits some very fantastic stuff which I know about which would destroy much of the character of the heroine; but what is that anyhow in writing?
 I wish you would get it and read it because it is really a bloody wonderful book.”